 Education and Outreach

 SUNY Cortland is one of thirteen colleges of Arts and Science affiliated with the State University of New York (SUNY).
-The college is shaped and characterized by its commitment to a dual mission: providing and fostering lifelong learning and providing service to the community.
-The College strives to be accessible, community centered, and adaptable to the needs of its students, employees, and the community.
-SUNY Cortland is dedicated to accommodating the special needs of individuals with disabilities for the purpose of providing equal access to all programs and services as required by Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990.
+The university is shaped and characterized by its commitment to a dual mission: providing and fostering lifelong learning and providing service to the community.
+The university strives to be accessible, community centered and adaptable to the needs of its students, employees and the community.
+SUNY Cortland is dedicated to accommodating the special needs of individuals with disabilities for the purpose of providing equal access to all programs and services as required by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

 It is the policy of SUNY Cortland to provide reasonable accommodation for qualified individuals with disabilities in accordance with applicable laws.
 Federal law (Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990) established the rights of individuals with disabilities.
 SUNY Cortland and its employees shall comply with all applicable federal laws and regulations regarding reasonable accommodations necessary to ensure equal opportunity to qualified individuals with disabilities.